udacity/create-your-own-adventure/english/marshmallow.md

-﻿This is a story to help search for your Git alter ego.
-You might [fight your way out of this](fight-out/fight-out.md)
+﻿This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down

-or perhaps calm down and search for your [destiny](destiny/destiny.md)...
+and search for your [destiny](destiny/destiny.md).

 Before we commence, perhaps you need a [warm-up?](warm-up/warm-up.md)